markupai/n8n-app/README.md

 # Markup AI for n8n

-This is an n8n community node that integrates [Markup AI](https://markup.ai/) text quality and governance platform into your n8n workflows.
+This is an n8n community node that integrates [Markup AI](https://markup.ai/) a content guardian platform into your n8n workflows.

-[Markup AI](https://markup.ai/) helps create compliant, consistent, and engaging content by providing AI-powered text analysis, suggestions, and rewrites based on your organization's style guide and tone of voice.
+[Markup AI](https://markup.ai/) helps create compliant, consistent, and engaging content by providing AI-powered content analysis, suggestions, and rewrites based on your organization's style guide and tone of voice.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.